Merodami/book-library-tool/README.md

 #### Unit tests

-Unit tests can be run with the following commands:
+Unit and integration tests can be run with the following commands:

 ```sh
 yarn test